amilan/mxcube_web/README.md

 Useful commands
 ---------------
-Run your container with map forwarding and in desattached mode:
+Run your container with map forwarding and in detached mode:
 ```
 docker run -d --name mxcube -p 8090:8090
 ```